microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     FileUrl
         A URI to the file location that the WOPI client uses to get the file.
 If this is provided, Office Online will use this URI to get the file instead of a :ref:`GetFile` request.
-A host might set this property if it is easier or more performant to serve files from a different domain than the one handling standard WOPI requests.
+A host might set this property if it is easier or provides better performance to serve files from a different domain than the one handling standard WOPI requests.

     HostEditUrl
         A URI to the :term:`host page` that loads the :wopi:action:`edit` WOPI action.
 This URL is used by Office